sanghongrui/SceneAug/README.md

 To run test these methods, one can simply run the example file with **python example.py** ;

-The **augmentation.yaml** file is for configuring the augmentation method.
+The **configs/augmentation.yaml** file is for configuring the augmentation method.

+## Todo

+* Add more detailed information.